w3c/wai-tutorials/source/tables/irregular.html.erb.md

 ## Table with headers spanning multiple rows or columns
 {:.ex}

 In the example below, the table consists of two individual columns and one column group spanning three columns.
-It’s also subdivided in multiple row groups using `<thead>` and `<tbody>` elements which contain table rows.
+It’s also subdivided in multiple row groups using `<thead>` and `<tbody>` elements which contain table rows. @@@ needs explanation @@@

 The first row, that consists of the column headers, is wrapped in the `<thead>` (table header) element.
 The next three rows are wrapped in one `<tbody>` element to define the second row group.
 By setting `scope` of the header cell spanning those three rows to `rowgroup`, it applies to all other cells in the group.